lucaatorelli/CircularLoopstation/README.md

 The lengths of the colored sectors are calculated in such a way that each track represents an integer divisor of the length of the whole loop, in constant relation with the length of the other tracks.
 This way, the duration of the whole loop is ideally represented by a circular crown sector of 360°, that is the entire circumference of The Circle (please note that with "whole length of the loop" here is intended the time after wich all the tracks of the loop restart from the beginning at the same time).
 The size of each circular crown sector is computed each time a new track is imported into the loop (or deleted), on the basis of the rythm parameters of the newest track and the previous imported ones.

+With the leatest version of CircularLoopstation is also possible to visualize the metric subdivision of the looping structure thanks to radial segments that show the partition of each track in beats:

 Attached to this component the user can find colored fractions that keep time of the playing tracks in real time, according with their time signature.
 The black fraction, located at the top right of the page, indicates the equivalent in time signature of the length of the whole loop, and it also keep time of the whole loop in real time while playing.

 How is that fraction computed?